Exposition in Writing

 She shook her head.
 “They were called the Robertsons.
 It was a husband, his wife, and their two children.”

-As you can see, the writer has relayed the history of the haunted building through dialogue.
+As you can see, the writer has conveyed the history of the haunted building through dialogue.
 Why is it important for the reader to know that the house is haunted?
 There can many reasons, but without attaching a tragic history to the building, it is just a house on a hill.
 Obviously, if the book is meant to have a paranormal slant, then its focal point can’t be ordinary.

 Interior monologue exposition example